 CITES has been ratified by all ESA5 countries.
 Due to the high levels of biodiversity and endemism in ESA5 countries, they are vulnerable to illegal trade in wildlife.
-Legislation in Madagascar, Mauritius and Zimbabwe is considered by CITES Secretariat to meet the requirements for implementation of CITES.
-Legislation in Comoros and Seychelles is considered to not meet the requirements for the implementation of CITES.10 Comoros is considered as a country requiring attention of the standing committee as a priority.11 The CITES Secretariat reports that draft legislation has been prepared in Seychelles but is waiting to be submitted for adoption; and in Comoros draft legislation has been reviewed by the CITES secretariat and is waiting for finalisation and submission for adoption.12
+Legislative implementation of the Convention in Madagascar, Mauritius and Zimbabwe is considered by CITES Secretariat to meet the requirements for implementation of CITES.
+Legislation in Comoros and Seychelles is considered to not meet the requirements for the implementation of CITES.
+Comoros is considered as a country requiring attention of the standing committee as a priority.
+The CITES Secretariat reports that draft legislation has been prepared